 Their legs lock them in place so they can doze off while standing, keeping them ready to dash off at a moment’s notice if something startles them.

 However for deeper sleep, horses do lie down, but they only need to go into this deeper sleep for an hour or two every couple days.

-The brown bat is the sleepiest of all mammals.
+Brown bats are the sleepiest of all mammals.
 They sleep for over 19 hours every day.
-They beat out cats at 12 hours, sloths at 14 hours, and possums at 18 hours.
 Plus they have a really cool way to sleep — upside down!
 Their feet cling to rocks or branches, while the rest of them dangles.
-Bats usually sleep in groups of bat friends and family.
-Sleeping upside down helps bats avoid predators, and it makes it easier for them to start flying. he bats just drop down, spread their wings and fly.
+Sleeping upside down helps bats avoid predators, and it makes it easier for them to start flying.

-Giraffes win the wide-awake award for mammals that need the least sleep.
-In the wild they get less than 2 hours a day.
-They often do short power naps while standing, but when giraffes do settle down for some serious shut-eye, they fold their long legs to lie on the ground, and curl their necks around their bodies, making themselves into a giraffe-sized sleep ball.
+In the wild, giraffes get less than two hours of sleep a day.
+They often do short power naps while standing, but when they do settle down for some serious shut-eye, they fold their long legs to lie on the ground and curl their necks around their bodies, making themselves into a giraffe-sized sleep ball.

 Bears love to get their sleep in the winter — they’re out for months at a time!

 Most people call this long sleep hibernation, but bears aren’t technically hibernating.
 In true hibernation, animals will have their body temperature drop a lot, and the animals wake up every week or so to move around and eat something.

 Bears in their winter sleep only drop their temperature a little bit, and they don’t wake up at all — they can go 100 days without eating, drinking or going to the bathroom!